-Model Name Modeling Center BCC-CSM1-1 Daijing Climata Canton China Matagralagical Administration BCC-CSM1-1-M Beijing Climate Center, China Meteorological Administration BNU-ESM College of Global Change and Earth System Science, Beijing Normal University, China CanESM2 Canadian Centre for Climate Modeling and Analysis CCSM4 National Center for Atmospheric Research, USA CNRM-CM5 National Centre of Meteorological Research, France CSIRO-Mk3-6-0 Commonwealth Scientific and Industrial Research Organization/Queensland Climate Change Centre of Excellence, Australia GFDL-ESM2G NOAA Geophysical Fluid Dynamics Laboratory, USA GFDL-ESM2M NOAA Geophysical Fluid Dynamics Laboratory, OSA HadGEM2-CC Met Office Hadley Center, UK HadGEM2-ES Met Office flatter, or INMCM4 Institute for Numerical Mathematics, Russia IPSL-CM5A-LR IPSL-CM5A-MR Institut Pierre Simon Laplace, France IPSL-CM5B-LR MIROC5 Japan Agency for Marine-Earth Science and Technology, MIROC-ESM Atmosphere and Ocean Research Institute (The University of Tokyo), and National Institute for Environmental Studies MIROC-ESM-CHEM MRI-CGCM3 Meteorological Research Institute, Japan NorESM1-M Norwegian Climate Center, Norway
+Model Name Modeling Center BCC-CSM1-1 BCC-CSM1-1-M Beijing Climate Center, China Meteorological Administration BNU-ESM College of Global Change and Earth System Science, Beijing Normal University, China CanESM2 Canadian Centre for Climate Modeling and Analysis CCSM4 National Center for Atmospheric Research, USA CNRM-CM5 National Centre of Meteorological Research, France CSIRO-Mk3-6-0 Commonwealth Scientific and Industrial Research Organization/Queensland Climate Change Centre of Excellence, Australia GFDL-ESM2G GFDL-ESM2M NOAA Geophysical Fluid Dynamics Laboratory, USA HadGEM2-CC HadGEM2-ES Met Office Hadley Center, UK INMCM4 Institute for Numerical Mathematics, Russia IPSL-CM5A-LR IPSL-CM5A-MR Institut Pierre Simon Laplace, France IPSL-CM5B-LR MIROC5 Japan Agency for Marine-Earth Science and Technology.
+MIROC-ESM Atmosphere and Ocean Research Institute (The University of Tokyo), and National Institute for Environmental Studies MIROC-ESM-CHEM MRI-CGCM3 Meteorological Research Institute, Japan NorESM1-M Norwegian Climate Center, Norway

 All simulated climate data and the streamflow data have been bias-corrected using quantile-mapping techniques.
 Only SWE is presented without bias correction.
-Quantile mapping adjusts simulated values by creating a one-to-one mapping between the cumulative probability distribution of simulated values and the cumulative probability distribution of observed values.
-In practice, both the simulated and observed values of a variable (e.g., daily streamflow) over the some historical time period are separately sorted and ranked and the values are assigned their respective probabilities of exceedence.
+Quantile mapping adjusts simulated values by creating a one-to-one mapping between the cumulative probability distribution of simulated values and the cumulative probability distribution of simulated values and the cumulative probability distribution of simulated values and the simulated and observed values of a variable (e.g., daily streamflow) over the some historical time period are separately sorted and ranked and the values are assigned their respective probabilities of exceedence.
 The bias corrected value of a given simulated value is assigned the observed value that has the same probability of exceedence as the simulated value.
 The historical bias in the simulations is assumed to stay constant into the future; therefore the same mapping relationship developed from the historical period was applied to the future scenarios.
 For MACA, a separate quantile mapping relationship was made for each non-overlapping 15-day window in the calendar year.
 For streamflow, a separate quantile mapping relationship was made for each calendar month.

-Hydrology was simulated using the Variable Infiltration Capacity hydrological model (VIC; Liang et al. 1994) run on a $1/16^{th}$ x $1/16^{th}$ (6 km) grid.
+Hydrology was simulated using the Variable Infiltration Capacity hydrological model (VIC; Liang et al. 1994) run on a $1/16^{\text{th}} \times 1/16^{\text{th}}$ (6 km) grid.
 To generate daily streamflow estimates, runoff from VIC grid cells was then routed to selected locations along the stream network using a daily-time-step routing model.
 Where records of naturalized flow were available, the daily streamflow estimates were then bias-corrected so that their statistical distributions matched those of the naturalized streamflows.